Opioid overdose: Naloxone

 Naloxone works by temporarily blocking the effects of opioids, including respiratory depression and sedation.
 Naloxone is safe and side effects are rare, generally limited to allergic reactions.
 It should be given if there is any suspicion of an opioid overdose.
 Naloxone is available to the public in the United States in two routes of administration: intranasal and intramuscular/subcutaneous.
 Intranasal forms include Narcan, approved in 2015, and Kloxxado, approved in 2021.
 Formulations that are injectable into the intramuscular or subcutaneous spaces include Evzio, approved in 2014, and Zimhi, approved in 2021.
-The doses are approved for both children and adults and may be repeated every 2-3 minutes.
+The doses are approved for both children and adults and may be repeated every 2–3 minutes.
 Synthetic opioids like fentanyl and carfentanil are much more potent than prescription opioids and heroin.
-There is some debate about whether increased doses of naloxone are required to reverse overdose from synthetic opioids, however this concern has prompted FDA approval of higher dose naloxone formulations such as Kloxxado and Zimhi.
-If a person suspected of overdose regains consciousness, medical attention is still necessary.
-Naloxone is temporary and people revived with the medication can stop breathing again.
+There is some debate about whether increased doses of naloxone are required to reverse overdose from synthetic opioids; however, this concern has prompted FDA approval of higher dose naloxone formulations such as Kloxxado and Zimhi.
+The effects of naloxone last for approximately 30-90 minutes, at which point opioids present in the body may begin to take effect again depending on the specific opioids duration of action.
+Therefore, transport to a hospital is indicated after naloxone administration, and the medication may need to be re-administered.

 Access to Naloxone

 Opioid overdose should be reversed as soon as possible.
 To shorten the time between overdose and naloxone administration, multiple programs have been enacted to improve naloxone access for drug users, caregivers, and first responders.
-These efforts include FDA approval of intranasal and injectable naloxone over the counter, professional organizations recommending physicians to co-prescribe naloxone when opioids are used for pain management, free community overdose education and naloxone distribution (OEND) programs, and efforts to train non-medical first responders such as firefighters and police to use naloxone.
+In the US, these efforts include FDA approval of intranasal and injectable naloxone over the counter, professional organizations recommending physicians to co-prescribe naloxone when opioids are used for pain management, free community overdose education and naloxone distribution (OEND) programs, and efforts to train non-medical first responders such as firefighters and police to use naloxone.
 These actions have reduced opioid-related deaths at the state and national levels and are cost-effective.

+In the UK, naloxone is a prescription-only medicine, but drug treatment services can supply it without a prescription.
+In an emergency, anyone can use it as a life-saving measure.

+In August 2024, a new device was developed by researchers at MIT and Brigham and Women's Hospital that can be implanted under the skin, which rapidly releases naloxone when an overdose is detected.